NaomiPriest97/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    '.forEach' allows a mutation of the original array, while '.map' returns a new array of the same size.

 2. What is the difference between a function and a method?

+    A function is a piece of code that is called by name.
+It can be pased data to operate and can optionally return data.
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by name and is associated with an object.

 3. What is closure?

+    A closure is a function that has access to its outer function scope even after the outer function has returned.
+This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding
+    2. Implicit Binding
+    3. New Binding
+    4. Explicit Binding

 5. Why do we need super() in an extended class?

+    The super keyword in JS is used in order to call the methods of the parent class.

 ## Project Set up